hidekiyamamoto/https-expresses/README.md

 # https-expresses.js

-Multi‑domain HTTPS router for Express apps and static sites, using SNI and a tiny file convention.
+A Node.js HTTPS server to run all your Express apps on multiple domains, each with its own certificate (and optional static sites) using a tiny file convention.

-> Short pitch: **“One HTTPS port, many domains, zero Nginx.”**
+> Short pitch: **“One HTTPS server, many Express apps, per‑domain certs.”**

 ## What this thing does